fielding/gigo/README.md

 # GIGO - Garbage In, Gold Out

-A VS Code/Cursor extension that transforms lazy, typo-ridden prompts into highly technical specifications using LLM.
+A VS Code/Cursor extension that transforms lazy, typo-ridden prompts into formal inquiries using an LLM.

 ## Features